huteri/huteri.github.io/_posts/2017-08-08-things-to-note-about-clean-code-in-android.markdown

 ###2.
 Not to Think about Unit Test

 Unit test is the most useful way to make our code clean.
 Even if we just think about it, it will improve our code a lot.
-One of the tip is to always think about unit test when you write code.
+One tip is to always think about unit testing while writing code.
 Think about how we are going to test it later.
 This is the least minimum, I mean if you do TDD, then it's better.
 No need to follow this.

 Basically, by only thinking about unit test, we will: